How to build a professional development plan for teachers

 Setting SMART goals establishes a clear course for a teacher professional development plan, enabling teachers to align each component of the plan with their overall objectives.

-Step 3: Create a plan to implement the goal
+Step 3: CREATE a plan to implement the professional development goal

 Once teachers have set a SMART goal, they can create a road map to outline the actionable steps that will help them achieve the goal.
 Teachers may question what essential features to include in a PD plan.
 A comprehensive plan includes: